-The /proc/self directory is a link to the currently running process.
+The /proc/self/ directory is a link to the currently running process.
 This allows a process to look at itself without having to know its process ID.

-Within a shell environment, a listing of the /proc/self directory produces the same contents as listing the process directory for that process.
+Within a shell environment, a listing of the /proc/self/ directory produces the same contents as listing the process directory for that process.

-4.3.2 /proc/bus
+2.3.2. /proc/bus/

-This directory contains information specific to the various busses available on the system.
-So, for example, on a standard system containing ISA, PCI, and USB busses, current data on each of these busses is available in its directory under /proc/bus.
+This directory contains information specific to the various buses available on the system.
+So, for example, on a standard system containing ISA, PCI, and USB busses, current data on each of these buses is available in its directory under /proc/bus/.

-The contents of the sub-directories and files available varies greatly on the precise configuration of your system.
-However, each of the directories for each of the bus types contains at least one directory for each bus of that type.
+The contents of the subdirectories and files available varies greatly on the precise configuration of your system.
+However, each of the directories for each of the bus types has at least one directory for each bus of that type.
 These individual bus directories, usually signified with numbers, such as 00, contains binary files that refer to the various devices available on that bus.